OK, here’s an easy question: What’s an airline ticket?

 Consumer advocates say that’s the last straw.
 Airlines have managed to turn the average ticket into an abomination that no air traveler from a generation ago would recognize, but omitting the taxes is a step too far.

 The government appears to agree.
 Under a proposed Transportation Department rulemaking released last Wednesday, regulators would effectively define a ticket to include two checked bags, one carry-on item, and advance seat selection.
-The proposed rule will require all ticket agents and airlines to display these basics at the point in which fares are being compared.
+The proposed rule will compel all ticket agents and airlines to display these basics when comparing fares.

 But how about air travelers?
-In the survey, which was conducted on behalf of USA Today by the online polling company SurveyMonkey, passengers suggest the fare word-games have gone too far as well.
+In the survey conducted on behalf of USA Today by the online polling company SurveyMonkey, passengers indicate that the fare word-games have gone too far as well.
 Asked to rank the most important components of an airline ticket, 94 percent said they wanted the advertised fare to include all taxes and mandatory fees.
-It was closely followed by the ability to reserve a seat (91 percent) the ability to carry a bag (90 percent) and access to a bathroom (87 percent).
+Passengers closely followed it with 91 percent desiring the ability to reserve a seat, 90 percent wanting the ability to carry a bag, and 87 percent seeking access to a bathroom.

 Separating seating option and baggage fees isn’t necessarily a terrible idea, according to Carol Margolis, author of the book “Business Travel Success.”
-The problem is what airlines have done with their fares once they’re unbundled.
+The problem is what airlines have done with their fares once they have unbundled them.
 Instead of quoting a low, and unbookable, rate, airlines should develop technology that allows passengers to choose the amenities they want and then compare the same type of fares between carriers.

 “That would allow airfares to be compared apples to apples,” she says.